baseboxorg/minchu/dockerfiles/README.md

 https://blog.samcater.com/docker-arch-linux-and-user-namespaces/
 after the step above Use a secomp profile (provided by Jess Frazelle) `--security-opt seccomp:chrome.json`.
   - Run the container with `--cap-add=SYS_ADMIN` or `--privilaged`.
+  - file you need to edit is `docker-chrome`
   - **DO NOT** run with sandbox disabled!.
 It has access to your xserver and is a security risk without sandboxing.

 * #### Spotify for linux